“Please thank the guide today for a most enjoyable tour.”

 So for a fully detailed, definitive, de-luxe Manchester Town Hall tour, this is the only option.

-New Manchester Walks’s Town Hall tour takes in everything: the glorious Gothic architecture, detailed analysis of the Ford Madox Brown Murals, the statues, the building’s religious symbolism, portraits, politics – even the prison cell: from Ouroboros, the animal that guards the entrance, to the plans to demolish the building; from the explanation of the Order of the Garter crest to the creation of the atom bomb.
+New Manchester Walks’s Town Hall tour takes in everything: the glorious Gothic architecture, detailed analysis of the Ford Madox Brown murals, the statues, the building’s religious symbolism, the portraits, politics – even the prison cell: from Ouroboros, the animal that guards the entrance, to the plans to demolish the building; from the explanation of the Order of the Garter crest to the creation of the atom bomb.

-The tour has been devised by Ed Glinert and no one knows the building better.
-Glinert is the only Manchester tour guide who has been there during all the great Town Hall events of the last 30 years…from the palace coup of 1984 when the position of Lord Mayor was abolished to the opening of the Sculpture Hall Cafe and the carving of the last Freeman of Manchester awards on the council chamber wall.
+The tour has been devised by Ed Glinert, author of “The Manchester Compendium”.
+No one knows the building better than Glinert, the only Manchester tour guide who has been there during all the great Town Hall events of the last 30 years…from the palace coup of 1984, when the position of Lord Mayor was abolished, to the carving of some of the last Freeman of Manchester awards on the council chamber wall.

 If you want to understand Manchester Town Hall, be guided around by New Manchester Walks.